Initial Health Assessment

 Repeating the Health Assessment

-A word of caution for facilities that include the mental health screening and oral screening in the initial health assessment: If the health assessment is deferred when an inmate is readmitted and has no changes in health status, the mental health screening and oral screening still must be completed with each admission.
+A word of caution for facilities that include the mental health screening and oral screening in the initial health assessment: If the health assessment is deferred at readmission and there are no changes in health status, the mental health screening and oral screening still must be completed with each admission.
 Failure to perform those screenings may result in compliance issues in other standards.

 An Integral Component of Health Care